Pasay: Buses

 Buses provide city (commuter) and provincial (intercity) operation on Pasay.
-Provincial bus terminals are mostly found near the Gil Puyat Station.
+Provincial bus terminals are mostly found near the Gil Puyat Station, with other located along EDSA.

 Rail

 This city is served by two railway lines, the LRT Line 1 and MRT Line 3.
-LRT Line 1 has four stations in Pasay, namely Gil Puyat (Buendia), Libertad, EDSA, Baclaran, and its depot is located along Airport Road.
+LRT Line 1 has four stations in Pasay, namely Gil Puyat, Libertad, EDSA, and Baclaran, and has a depot located along Andrews Avenue.
 MRT Line 3 has only one station, named Taft Avenue, which serves as an interchange with LRT Line 1.

 Other

 Tricycles and pedicabs serve the barangays.
-Multicab services connect SM Mall of Asia with Baclaran in Parañaque, Buendia Avenue and Pasay Rotonda.
-Vans, especially UV Express, also provide service throughout the city and to other destinations in Metro Manila.
+Multicab services connect SM Mall of Asia with Baclaran in Parañaque, Gil Puyat Avenue, and Pasay Rotonda.
+Vans, especially UV Express, also provide service throughout the city and to other destinations in and around Metro Manila.

 Education

-The Department of Education (DepEd) Division of City Schools – Pasay operates 18 public elementary schools and 8 high schools, and operations are divided into four districts: Pasay North, Pasay East, Pasay South, and Pasay West.
+The Schools Division Office (SDO) of Pasay City operates 18 public elementary schools and 8 high schools.
+Its operations are divided into four districts: Pasay North, Pasay East, Pasay South, and Pasay West.
 Special education is provided by the Philippine School for the Deaf and Philippine National School for the Blind, Pasay SPED Center, and one Alternative Learning System (ALS) center.
 Numerous private schools, including Catholic and parochial schools, also operate in the city, like the St. Mary's Academy, operated by nuns of the Religious of the Virgin Mary.